Wearing Your Academic Regalia

 - Master's degree candidates will wear the tassel on the left throughout the exercises.

-- All other candidates will be asked to stand to move the tassel from right to left once all diploma covers are handed out.
+- All other candidates will be asked to stand in order to move the tassel from right to left, once all diploma covers are handed out.

-- Degree candidates listed in odd number rows report to the south corridor, lower level Greyhound Arena (GA) at 9:15 a.m., May 16, 2015.
-Enter the south gym (GA 95) and a list of names and rows will be posted to assist you in preparing for the processional.
+- Degree candidates listed in odd number rows report to the south corridor, lower level Greyhound Arena (GA) at 9:15 a.m., Dec.
+12, 2015.
+Enter the south gym (GA 95) where a list of names and rows will be posted to assist you in preparing for the processional.

-- Degree candidates listed in even number rows report to the north corridor, lower level Greyhound Arena (GA) at 9:15 a.m., May 16, 2015.
-Enter the north gym (GA 88) and a list of names and rows will be posted to assist you in preparing for the processional.
+- Degree candidates listed in even number rows report to the north corridor, lower level Greyhound Arena (GA) at 9:15 a.m., Dec.
+12, 2015.
+Enter the north gym (GA 88) where a list of names and rows will be posted to assist you in preparing for the processional.

 Communication Services will be set up in the north and south gyms for you to take candid photos before finding your place in line.
 These pictures will be featured on our website as a thank you to family and friends.

-Master degree candidates should carry their hoods draped across their left arm through the processional and to the stage where they will be hooded.
+Master degree candidates should carry their hoods draped across their left arm through the processional and stage, where they will be hooded.

 Faculty and graduates will proceed to their seats as directed by the marshals.
 Following the presentation of colors, national anthem, and alma mater, Dr. Gamble will step to the microphone and request a moment of silence.
 It is appropriate for men to remove their caps during the national anthem and the moment of silence, then replace them when Dr. Gamble invites the assemblage to be seated.